Greenland Landfill, Barbados: Construction

 The contracting firm NorConsult was given the contract in 1996 for construction management of the landfill.
 Spring Point Management and North Western Construction were given the contract to build the tip.
 According to interviews conducted by NorWatch reporter Harald Eraker in 1996, NorConsult project manager Finnborud stated "[W]e cannot let us be guided by special interests.
 This is a legal decision that we can't interfere in.
 We trust a thorough evaluation of the project has been made, as the project is supported by the Inter-American Development Bank (IDB).
 Our job is to ensure that the development is carried out responsibly, according to plans and regulations."
 IDB provided the financing for the entire project, after delaying approval several times due to concerns.

 Initial Construction Concerns

-In April 27, 2000, The Barbados Cabinet was still optimistic that continued construction on the Greenland site would be productive.
+On April 27, 2000, The Barbados Cabinet was still optimistic that continued construction on the Greenland site would be productive.
 The gave a directive for the Ministry of Health to support the Mangrove Pond Landfill for at least another 18 months, saying, "It is anticipated that within that time the problems at Greenland would have been overcome and we can move to Greenland and close Mangrove."
 Liz Thompson was a strong advocate of the Greenland site.
 She spoke extensively on this in the House Assembly in 2000, and is also quoted in media as suggesting redefining the national park to simply not contain the landfill.
 In the Assembly meeting she goes on the state that the issues were not with the location, but with correctable "construction defects".